 While AI solutions may be perceived as disruptive, they can be approached in a gradual manner.
-Embracing a culture of experimentation is a critical factor for organisations trying to reap the full benefits of AI.
+Embracing a culture of experimentation is a critical factor for organizations trying to reap the full benefits of AI.

-For example, eyewear leader EssilorLuxottica spent considerable time thoroughly testing AI-powered campaigns and analysing the business impact of changes to bidding automation, campaign structure, and feed management.
-According to global performance marketing director Andrea Orlunghi: “Testing new solutions allowed us to create a shared definition of success that spanned across departments.”
+For example, eyewear leader EssilorLuxottica spent considerable time thoroughly testing AI-powered campaigns and analyzing the business impact of changes to bidding automation, campaign structure, and feed management.
+According to global performance marketing director Andrea Orlunghi, “Testing new solutions allowed us to create a shared definition of success that spanned across departments.”
 And its success was tangible.
 “In the past two years, combining a wide range of Google AI solutions contributed to nearly a 50% growth in the global online business of EssilorLuxottica.”

 Budget-agile marketers are 25% more likely than non-agile marketers to report their performance as stronger than industry competitors.

 For many companies, however, quickly shifting budgets to the biggest opportunities isn’t easy.
 This is typically due to traditional silos in media channels that carried over to budgets and organizational structures.
 Unfortunately, these silos can be kryptonite for AI, limiting its ability to optimize and maximize performance.